Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: PHEV Energy Management Problem Formulation

+The engine torque consists of two distinct elements: the idle torque $T_{e,i}$ and the driving torque $T_{e,d}$, which can be expressed as:

-where $T_{e,max}= f_e(\omega)$ represents the maximum engine torque at a given angular velocity, which is depicted in Fig.~\ref{fig:mfdot_map}.
-Since the engine has a minimum operating angular velocity when turned on, an additional constraint is imposed:
+where $T_{e,max}= f_e(\omega_e)$ represents the maximum engine torque at a given angular velocity $\omega_e$, which is depicted in Fig.~\ref{fig:mfdot_map}.
+When the clutch is disengaged, the torque from the engine, $T_{e,d}$, defaults to zero and $T_e$ shifts to $T_{e,i}$, which is primarily utilized to operate the auxiliary systems.
+The operating speed of the engine is determined by the equation below:

-which specifies that the engine torque $T_e$ is set to zero if the angular velocity $\omega$ drops below 100 rad/s, corresponding to the engine being off and the clutch disengaged.
+where $\omega_e$ represents the engine's angular velocity, and $\omega_{ei}$ specifies the engine's idle speed.
+The constraint on $\omega_e$ is imposed to ensure that the engine speed does not drop below the idle speed when the clutch is engaged.